msanchez-ayala/google_maps/README.md

 girlfriend's and 2) her apartment to mine.
 I have built an ETL pipeline and a simple dashboard to visualize the results.

-There are instructions at the bottom of this README for anyone to run the app on their own machine.

-## ETL Pipeline
-1. Call Google Maps API for trip instructions between the two locations for both directions of the trip (JSON) every 5 minutes.
-2. Store each JSON in a Google Cloud Storage bucket acting as a data lake.
-3. Pull down all data from the GCS bucket.
-4. Run a Docker container hosting PostgreSQL.
-5. Create and populate a PostgreSQL database using the star schema shown below.
-**NOTE: Steps 1 and 2 are carried out on a Google Compute Engine VM instance running a cron task.
-The remaining steps occur as a batch process on any machine.**

 ## Dashboard